Parsa-Sedigh/go-sawler-concurrency/pamphlets/section-5.md

 If there's more than one case that the select can match, it chooses one at random! and there's a lot oof situations where that's useful.

 The default case in select statement is useful for avoiding deadlocks.
-Which means if there's a situation where none of the channels in select statement are listening, then the default case will stoop your program from crashing.
+Which means if there's a situation where none of the channels in select statement are listening, then the default case will stop your program from crashing.

 ## 39-4.
 Buffered Channels
 Buffered channels are useful when you **know** how many goroutines you've launched, or, we want to limit the number of goroutines we launch, or